This article is based on guidance from the Information Commissioner's Office (ICO):

 - Separate consent requests from other terms and conditions

-- Tell people how they can withdraw their consent if they want, and make it easy for them to do this
+- Tell them how they can withdraw their consent if they want, and make it easy for them to do this

 - Keep evidence of consent